For Good Health in Honor of My Mother: Motivation

 War Memorial

 Stopped along 97 at the Living Memorial Sculpture Garden.
-This is a very peaceful place to reflect on war and peace.
-Talented art work is displayed within.
+This is a very peaceful place to reflect on

 Day Fourteen